Valiev/valiev.github.io/_posts/2015-08-31-shortcuts.md

 #workdaily
 ```
-Which becames:
+Looks like this:
 ![Day One workdaily example]({{ site.url }}/images/2015/day_one_shorcuts_workdaily.png)

-- `tshoot` to troubleshooting guide
+- `tshoot` is used for troubleshooting

 ```
 ### Issue to troubleshoot